HdM-LLM/backend/src/db/README.md

 ## Database

-In order to access the mysql database for this project follow the following steps, described in this readme.
+In order to access the mysql and the mongodb database for this project follow the following steps, described in this readme.

 ### 1. Download Docker